danestves/danestves.com-cloudflare-pages/README.md

   Daniel Esteves Portfolio
 </h1>

-This repository contain all the code that Daniel Esteves use in the frontend of his site.
+This repository contains all the code that Daniel Esteves used in the frontend of his site.

-Fell free to create Issues or PR if you think the code can be better.
+Feel free to create Issues or a PR if you think the code can be better.

 ## 🚀 Quick start